About Us!

 Board Treasurer

 Mary has a long employment history managing federal, state and county governmental funding for various non-profit profit medical and social service providers in Pennsylvania.
-Before retiring, Mary was a project manager for the Center for Inclusion Health, Allegheny Health Network that focuses on Hepatitis C, HIV screening and care, transgender person healthcare and other work to improve the healthcare of marginalized populations.
-Mary has served on and chaired several non-profit Boards and currently also serves on the board of The Open Door, Inc.
+Before retiring, Mary has served on and chaired several non-profit Boards and currently also serves on the board of The Open Door, Inc.

 Ashley Chung